 Skills you develop outside your studies are valuable

 Skills and contacts built up outside your studies can help you get a foot in the door.
 Organising events for a society or department, writing newsletters, managing budgets and standing on committees all show the project management skills you’ll need for a job in marketing.
 Similarly, showing how you developed organisation skills through combining studies, social life and part-time work will help your application.

 Your own interests can also offer a way into a marketing career.
-If you’re passionate about sport or music, for example, or if you want to continue to build your knowledge of your subject area outside academia, consider marketing or publicity roles in specialist organisations.
+You could consider marketing or publicity roles in specialist organisations if, for example, you’re passionate about sport or music or if you want to continue to build your knowledge of your subject area outside academia.
 Sports and arts organisations, for example, may value your commitment even if you don’t have marketing experience.